A-E-H-M/C_Exercises/README.md

 ### C and C++ Exercises
-A growing collection of the C and C++ exercises completed and am still working on.
+A growing collection of the C and C++ exercises completed and some that I am still working on.

-- To save on space text files are only included.
+- Limited to text files at this moment.
+Feel free to use GCC to compile them on your own!